tbrowder/Abbreviations/README.md

 ### `sub auto-abbreviate`

-    sub auto-abbreviate(@words) is export(:auto) {...}
+This module **no longer uses** the `auto-abbreviate` routine from the *Rosetta Code* website.
+That routine did not give the desired results because it was too restricted by a single minimum abbreviation length for the entire input word set.

-This routine, slightly modified, is taken from the *Rosetta Code* website.
-Given a string consisting of space-separated words, it returns the minimum number of characters to abbreviate the set.
-It will fail on either an empty word list or one with duplicate words, so the user is fore-warned.
+Note the new algorithm still fails on an empty word set,

 AUTHOR
 ======

-Tom Browder <tbrowder@cpan.org>
+Tom Browder <tbrowder@acm.org>

 CREDITS
 =======